Primary HPV testing for cervical cancer screening

 Now

 Primary HPV tests, the recommended test, unlock the ability for women to self-collect their sample without a speculum (>96% relative sensitivity16).
-The first at-home self-collection device, the Teal Wand, is FDA-approved.
+The first at-home self-collection device, the Teal Wand, is FDA-authorized.

 Primary HPV enables at-home self-collection